Documentation

 When importing, EffeTune previews how many playlist entries match tracks in the current library.
 Unmatched entries are kept as unresolved items when possible, so they can be resolved later after adding or reconnecting the matching folder.

 When exporting, choosing Relative paths writes paths relative to the export location when possible.
 Use this when you want the playlist to move together with the music folder.
+M3U8 and XSPF cannot preserve a CUE track’s region within an album file, so EffeTune leaves CUE tracks out of these exports and reports how many were omitted.
+It never substitutes the physical album-file path for an omitted CUE track.

 Safety and Storage